 Form AIA/440 is available in the Electronic Filing System (EFS).
 It is also located under “Miscellaneous Forms” on the USPTO forms page at https://www.uspto.gov/sites/default/files/documents/aia0440.pdf.

 Use of Form AIA/440 is encouraged.
 However, filing Form AIA/440 is voluntary and should only be done after consultation with the pro bono client.
 Please email any questions regarding Form AIA/440 to email@example.com.

 Bryan Laurel fashioned his own cleaning tool from plumbing parts and other janitorial equipment components.
-Bryan began thinking about more uses for his invention - including car washing and household cleaning - and patenting his invention.
+Bryan began thinking about more uses for his invention, including car washing and household cleaning, and patenting his invention.
 The quotes Bryan received made patenting the invention seem out of reach.
 Then Bryan learned of the ProBoPat program.
-With the help of the ProBoPat program - which connects low-income entrepreneurs with volunteer patent professionals who provide legal services on a pro bono basis via the United States Patent and Trademark Office website - he received his patent in the mail nine months after it was filed.
+With the help of the ProBoPat program, which connects low-income entrepreneurs with volunteer patent professionals who provide legal services on a pro bono basis via the United States Patent and Trademark Office website, Bryan received his patent in the mail nine months after it was filed.

 Published by ABA's Law Practice Magazine